VAADA Board

 Board Member since 2023

 Stefan (he/him) is a psychologist and the CEO of Odyssey House Victoria.
-He has over 20 years’ experience in the AOD sector in clinical, research and management roles.
-He is a current Board member of the Victorian Council of Social Service (VCOSS) and sits on a range of AOD and mental health government advisory committees.
-Stefan has helped establish AOD residential and community-based programs across metro Melbourne and regional Victoria, and he has co-authored several AOD publications and resources.
-He has previous Board experience as the Chair of VAADA and the Treasurer of the Australian Alcohol and other Drug Council of Australia.
-He has contributed to national and international drug policy, especially around family inclusive practice and family violence.
-Stefan is a strong advocate for the maintenance of a strong and independent AOD sector.
+He has over 25 years’ experience in the AOD sector in clinical, research and management roles.
+Stefan is a current Board member of the Victorian Council of Social Service (VCOSS) and he sits on a range of AOD and mental health government advisory committees.
+Stefan has helped establish AOD residential and community-based programs across metro Melbourne and regional Victoria, and he has co-authored several publications and resources.
+He has previous Board experience as Chair of VAADA and Treasurer of the Australian Alcohol and other Drug Council of Australia.
+Stefan has contributed to national and international drug policy, including at the United Nations, with a focus on family inclusive practice and family violence.
+Stefan is a strong advocate for the maintenance of a strong and independent AOD sector, that draws on lived and living experience and meets people’s needs.

 Adrian Webber